 Reply – There is much to say about this book but let me mention a few things in passing.
 I believe that life is bad in many ways and so is death.
 The solution is to make life better and eliminate death.
 It may indeed be better if nothing had ever existed—assuming nothingness is even possible—but I just don’t know how to evaluate that claim.
 It may also be that something like Schopenhauer’s idea of blind will drives us and reason recommends putting an end to consciousness.
 But again I just don’t know how to evaluate such claims.
 Right now I enjoy my life, but then I’m a privileged white male in a first world country with a roof over my head, food in my refrigerator, access to medical care and the recipient of a wonderful education.
 I certainly understand that for many others life isn’t worth living and this fills me with irredeemable sadness.
 I wish I could say more.

-The other thing I’d like to say is that I think the pragmatic response, whether slightly more optimistic or pessimistic is the best approach.
-This aligns well with the kind of attitudinal and wishful hope that I’ve written about in this blog.
-The main difference in my approach is that I begin with ignorance about answers to the big questions whereas Benatar confidently claims that the answers to life’s big questions are pessimistic ones.
+The other thing I’d say is that the pragmatic response may be best.
+This aligns well with the kind of attitudinal and wishful hope that I’ve written about previously.
+The main difference in my approach is that I begin with ignorance about answers to the big questions whereas Benatar claims that the answers to life’s big questions are pessimistic ones.
 Starting from my ignorance I argue that, assuming we have free choice, we might as well be optimists as that is pragmatically useful.
 As I’ve said many times this is no answer but a way to live.
-And we find the most meaning by trying to make the world a better place.